archfz/cypress-terminal-report/README.md

     ```bash
     npm i --save-dev cypress-terminal-report
     ```
+2. If using typescript and es6 imports ensure `esModuleInterop` is enabled.
-2. Register the output plugin in `cypress.config.js`
+3. Register the output plugin in `cypress.config.{js|ts}`
     ```js
     module.exports = defineConfig({
       e2e: {